-Forward-looking statements are based on management's good faith assumptions relating to the financial, market, regulatory and other relevant environments that will exist and affect Newcrest's business and operations in the future.
+Forward-looking statements are based on management's current expectations and reflect management's good faith assumptions, judgements, estimates and other information available as at the date of this document as to the financial, market, regulatory and other relevant environments that will exist and affect Newcrest's business and operations in the future.
 Newcrest cannot give investors any assurance that the assumptions upon which management based its forward-looking statements will prove to be correct, or that Newcrest's business and operations will not be affected in any substantial manner by other factors not currently foreseeable by management or beyond its control.

 Although the Company has attempted to identify factors that would cause actual actions, events or results to differ materially from those disclosed in the forward-looking information, there may be other factors that could cause actual results, performances, achievements or events not to be anticipated, estimated or intended.
 Also, many of the factors are beyond the Company's control.
-Accordingly, readers should not place undue reliance on forward-looking statements.
+Accordingly, readers should not place undue reliance on forward-looking statements, particularly in the current economic climate with the significant volatility, uncertainty and disruption caused by global events such as geopolitical tensions, the inflationary environment and rising interest rates and the ongoing COVID-19 pandemic.
+Forward looking statements in this document speak only at the date of issue.
 The Company undertakes no obligation to reissue or update forward-looking statements as a result of new information or events after the date of this AIF except as may be required by applicable law.
 All forward-looking statements disclosed in this document are qualified by this cautionary statement.